 You can use Blockchain’s approach to control network communications, manage IoT devices and supply chains.
-Leveraging Blockchain system allows an organization to see data record on decentralized, distributed and immutable digital ledger.
+Leveraging a Blockchain system allows an organization to see data record on a decentralized, distributed, and immutable digital ledger.
 Blockchain technology, in its entirety, is also appraised to be a strong contender as a security mechanism that can weed away the shortcomings of existing security tools and protocols.

-Each addition, deletion or edition to the ledger is recorded and time-stamped in the system.
-An advanced cryptography mechanism is used to create the chronological records.
+Each addition, deletion, or addition to the ledger is recorded and time-stamped in the system.
+An advanced cryptography mechanism is used to create chronological records.
 This in turn proves out to be an excellent way to keep common cybersecurity attacks at bay.

 8. Be proactive about Ransomware

-Verizon’s annual Data Breach Investigations Report found that malware-caused ransomware cyber attacks have doubled since last year.
+Verizon’s annual Data Breach Investigations Report found that malware-caused ransomware cyber-attacks have doubled since last year.
 Financial gains reign as the supreme motive of attackers.
-The report lists accommodation, financial, healthcare, IT, manufacturing, retail and several other industries where most of the incidents took place.
-The worst part is that, it takes hardly minutes to deploy a ransomware attack.
-Once affected, a system may never able to recover from it, even if the ransom is paid.
+The report lists accommodation, financial, healthcare, IT, manufacturing, retail, and several other industries where most of the incidents took place.
+The worst part is that it takes hardly minutes to deploy a ransomware attack.
+Once affected, a system may never be able to recover from it, even if the ransom is paid.
 Even law and administration agencies in the United States are reported to have been inflicted by ransomware attacks.

 So, it has become necessary for all types of enterprises to act proactively about ransomware.
 Some best practices you can adopt to secure your business from ransomware attacks include: